LucaIsMyName/photos.lucamack.at/web/README.md

 1.  **Create a Folder**: Add a new folder inside `web/content/pages/`.
 The folder name becomes the page's URL slug (e.g., `about-me`).
 Names only Work as slugs, so DONT use accents, spaces or any special characters. "Über mich" -> 'ueber-mich' -> Folders dont get sluggified during build process so needs to be done by dev mannually
 2.  **Create Markdown File**: Inside the new folder, create a file named `index.md`.
-    1. The file accepts only 1 H1 and a Paragraphs
 3.  **Add Content**: Write your page content in Markdown.
 The page title is automatically extracted from the first H1 heading (e.g., `# About Me`).
 4.  **Generate Page Data**: Run the page generation script: